 Although a difference of 13 feet seems trivial when you’re discussing the height of a peak as large as Mount Everest, this difference has stirred up a lasting disagreement between Nepal and China.
-Official decree by the former holds that Everest stands at a whopping 29,029 feet tall (just about 5.5 miles).
+Official decree by the former holds that Everest stands 29,029 feet tall (just about 5.5 miles).
 China insists, however, that Everest is only 29,016 feet tall.
 The difference?
 China cuts the 13-foot layer of capping snow from its measurement.
 In 2010, the two countries reached an agreement in which China admitted the mountain’s overall height stood at 8,848 meters, while Nepal admitted that the height of the peak’s rock structure was just 8,844 meters.

 Give it enough time, and both China and Nepal will be wrong.
 Everest is still growing as a result of the Indian subcontinent’s constant northward drift.
 When it bangs into the Eurasian continent, the Himalayas get a bit of a boost.
-Everest’s stature increases by about 4 millimeters, or one sixth of an inch, every year.
+Everest’s stature increases by about 4 millimeters, or one-sixth of an inch, every year.
 At this rate, China will have to concede to Nepal’s 29,029-foot decree by the year 2951.
-(Of course, by then, Nepal will claim the mountain’s height is actually 20,042 feet.)
+(Of course, by then, Nepal might claim the mountain’s height is actually 20,042 feet.)

 This article was originally published in 2015; it has been updated for 2022.